Enable Opportunities to Contribute and Collaborate Gen Z Solutions No.5

 On the theme of topics which cannot be covered in any detail here, but which contribute to strong contributions and collaboration, others include mental health, professional associations, professional development, reverse mentoring and employment assistance programmes.

-Gen Z’s propensity and desire to participate is only part of the story.
-The brands, influencers and organisations which matter to them have reached their level partly through the engagement of others.
 A company which does not value contributions or collaboration will neither be seen as one they should want to join nor one which is likely to thrive.